ovska/FlameCsv/docs/docs/architecture.md

 To optimize performance and maintain simplicity, runtime code generation is minimized.
 Where possible, code is generated at _compile-time_ using T4 templates.
-For example, the types that [read](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Runtime/Materializer.Generated.cs) and [write](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Runtime/Dematerializer.Generated.cs) objects are generated this way.
+For example, the types read and write objects are generated this way.
 This allows the JIT compiler to optimize much of the code as if it were handwritten.
 Thanks to the JIT optimizations possible, if the reflection-based types are in cache, they are actually more performant than the source generated version.